jxjwilliam/react-redux-fullstack/README.md

 ## Issues:

 - react-router version: V4 not work.
 Video use V2.4, I use ^3.0, then `npm update`
+- use react-router-dom instead. remove react-router, and react-router-bootstrap.

 - Warning: Accessing PropTypes via the main React package is deprecated.
 Use the prop-types package from npm instead. after `npm i -S prop-types`, the warning is disappear. so fix.